 Amazon is separated into regional marketplaces.
 This is why you will find sites like Amazon.com (United States), Amazon.ca (Canada), and Amazon.co.uk (United Kingdom).
-For various reasons, not all goods can be purchased in a market outside of your own, and this extends to Kindle Ebooks.
-However, how does this apply to readers who are sent to the wrong market?
-While the answer is nuanced, the end result is that it often leads to lost sales.
+Not all goods can be purchased in a market outside of your own, and this extends to Kindle Ebooks.
+How does it work for readers sent to the wrong market?
+While the answer is nuanced, the end result is often lost sales.

 How do we fix this?
 Here are four easy methods: